Post-partum wellness in a Bowl

 Bonappetit.com

-“The warm broth is full of fiber, iron, calcium, and iodine.
+“The warm broth has fiber, iron, calcium, and iodine.
 Basically, it’s an all-in-one to survive the first few weeks of postpartum life.
 There’s fiber for easier bowel movements, iron to support energy and blood health, calcium for your bones, and iodine for baby’s brain development. “

 Everymom.com